fuzzymfx/fuzzymfx.github.io/content/posts/cbrtl.md

 I recently stumbled upon an interesting offer to start something new; build a platform that aims at sharing my experience of getting into software engineering.
 While fundamentally I want to impart knowledge for free, I also do not have enough time to sit with everybody and teach them.
 Hence, this idea of crafting a self-sustaining curriculum capable of imparting software engineering skills to anyone keen on learning seemed apt.

-This became the guiding principle behind *backendhire*, the platform I was asked to build.
+This became the guiding principle behind *cbrtl*, the platform I am building.
+Initially, [Srijan](https://injuly.in) and I thought of starting cbrtl, an open-soruce cult that comes together as a community to build fun stuff together.

 This curriculum is designed to be self-sustaining; a collection of resources freely available on the internet.
 The idea is to curate these resources and present them in a structured manner.
 The entire point of this article is to share what exactly I did that landed me in the position that I am in now.
 Comprehend this however you will; a guide to getting a job, or becoming a better engineer in general. **This is how I became a software engineer.**